 In Star Trek, the allure of the metamorph is about sex and romance, of course, but if you apply the same concepts to writing, it can be about safety.

-- Emmet Asher-Perrin Terry Pratchett Book Club: Guards!
-Guards!
-Part III 2 hours ago
+- Emmet Asher-Perrin Terry Pratchett Book Club: Eric, Part II 11 hours ago